heroku-examples/dbdc-demo/README.md

 OmniAuth is handling the login.
 Credentials are stored in the session and a connection is established with Database.com each request.

-OmniAuth has a bug that causes it to drop the "s" part of https, so we have to override it in ApplicationController when we're in the production env.
-That can also be hardcoded to the app's domain in an initializer.
+OmniAuth has a bug that causes it to drop the "s" part of https, so we have to override it in the omniauth initializer.

+### Change this in config/initializers/omniauth.rb

     if Rails.env.production?
       OmniAuth.config.full_host = "https://www.example.com"